maximousblk/deno_nightly/README.md

 Nothing in this repository is guaranteed to work.
 Any loss or harm caused due to these binaries is not my responsibility.

-> If nothing is guaranteed to work, then who in there right minds would use these builds?
+> If nothing is guaranteed to work, then who in there right mind would use these builds?

 nerds.